laravel/docs/console-tests.md

     $this->artisan('inspire')->assertNotExitCode(1);

 Of course, all terminal commands typically exit with a status code of `0` when they are successful and a non-zero exit code when they are not successful.
-Therefore, for convenience, you may utilize the `assertSuccessful` and `assertFailed` assertions to assert that a given command exited with a successful exit code or not:
+Therefore, for convenience, you may utilize the `assertSuccessful`, `assertOk` and `assertFailed` assertions to assert that a given command exited with a successful exit code or not:

     $this->artisan('inspire')->assertSuccessful();
+    // or
+    $this->artisan('inspire')->assertOk();

     $this->artisan('inspire')->assertFailed();